MyParsingData/learning-web-scraping/README.md

 ## How to Contribute

 You may submit issue with aritcle or book you want to add.
-I will read article or take a look at cover picture of the book and will decide is it worth to add to the list or not.
+I will read article or take a look at animals on a cover picture of the book and will decide is it worth to add to the list or not.

 ## Topics